 Despite the open prejudice he faced, Gary’s values remained steadfast.
 To him, money had more value than people, and ethics remained a speed bump on the road to ever greater success.
 Perhaps the greatest victim of Gary’s selfishness was his mother, who called him several times a day.
 Each one-sided conversation revealed the indifference he held towards her and whatever problem she was having (she seemed beset with outlandish problems).
 For example, in response to one call he suggested that if the fire reached her room she should crawl to the window and throw herself out, then hung up because he was busy.

 If Gary had the appearance of a rodent, he also developed some of its sensibilities.
 He had a giant hamster wheel installed in his apartment and he became something of a connoisseur of fine cheese, often ordering specialty brands from Ye Olde Cheese Shoppe.
-The boy who delivered the cheese, named Bud, was a stoner who was fascinated with the giant talking dog who always answered the door.
-Inevitably, Bud was sent on his way with a five dollar tip and some sort of condescending instruction to go hurt himself, to which the clueless Bud would begin asking a question concerning talking dogs before the door was closed in his face.
+The boy who delivered the cheese, named Bud, was a stoner who was fascinated by the giant talking dog who always answered the door.
+Inevitably, Gary sent Bud on his way with a five dollar tip and some sort of condescending instruction to go hurt himself, to which the clueless Bud began asking a question concerning talking dogs before the door closed in his face.

 As to the ultimate fate of Gary Andrews, that question remained unanswered.
-The series was cancelled after a single season of 13 episodes, with an inconclusive ending.
+The series ended inconclusively after a single season of 13 episodes.